Beyond ATE: Multi-Criteria Design for A/B Testing: Introduction and Literature Review

-There has been some initial work on differentially private causal inference methods. \cite{lee2013neighborhood} proposed a privacy-preserving inverse propensity score estimator for estimating the average treatment effect (ATE). \cite{komarova2020identification} investigate the implications of differential privacy on the identification of statistical models and highlight the challenges encountered in regression discontinuity designs under privacy constraints.
+There has been some initial work on differentially private causal inference methods. \cite{lee2013neighborhood} proposed a privacy-preserving inverse propensity score estimator for estimating the average treatment effect (ATE).
 In \cite{kusner2016private}, the authors focus on privatizing statistical dependence measures, such as Spearman’s \(\rho\) and Kendall’s \(\tau\), aiming to derive privatized scores that still accurately infer the causal direction between two random variables.
-Furthermore, \cite{agarwal2021causal} study parametric estimation of causal parameters within the local differential privacy framework.
+Furthermore, \cite{agarwal2021causal} study parametric estimation of causal parameters within the local differential privacy framework, and all the above works focus on statistical estimation with i.i.d. samples without consideration of adaptive experiments.

-Regarding adaptive experiments, to the best of our knowledge, there is no prior work that addresses private estimation of CATE.
-Meanwhile, some studies have investigated the impact of differential privacy on adaptive data analysis.
-For example, \cite{nie2018adaptively} demonstrate that most bandit algorithms, including UCB and Thompson Sampling, induce negative bias in empirical means.
-Interestingly, \cite{neel2018mitigating} show that data collected in a differentially private manner can help mitigate such estimation bias.
-For a more comprehensive overview of differentially private statistical inference, readers may refer to \cite{kamath2020primer}.